tylermercer/personal-website/src/posts/faith/mountains-and-spirituality.md

 and the voices of the world
 that provides the necessary mental isolation--it is the difficulty of that distance.
-Physically, humans have never been significantly deterred by horizontal distance.
+Physically, humans have never been significantly deterred by horizontal distance.^[With a few exceptions, such as Macchu Picchu]
 Civilizations span plains and forests and cross rivers and oceans.
 Rarely does a civilization extend upwards to a mountain's summit.
 The summit is almost always occupied only by those who